 - Never fly over crowds of people

 - Never disturb wildlife with your drone.
 Animals such as birds, horses, seals, reindeer, etc. are to be left to behave naturally.
-Drones can be frightening to them and can cause panicked and unnatural behavior
+Drones can be frightening to them and can cause panicked and unnatural behaviour.

 Flying a Drone in Iceland’s National Parks

-The national parks of Iceland are off-limits for drone use, except in special circumstances.
-The same is also true for many protected areas of interest around the country.
 The reason for this is to protect fragile and sensitive nature, animal life, and for the safety and enjoyment of other people.
 For example, places such as Skógafoss waterfall, Dyrhólaey nature reserve, and Látrabjarg have a protected status because of nesting birds.
 The use of drones can disturb the birds and can lead to eggs or chicks being abandoned.
 This can then lead to a reduction in numbers.
 There are also many seal colonies around Iceland, and areas that seals simply like to visit, such as Jökulsárlón Glacier Lagoon.
 Drones can drive them away from these areas, and they may never return if they do not feel safe.
 Skógafoss is a very tempting place to film with your drone, and if you film from the left of the waterfall then this is perfectly fine, but once you encroach on the monument area then drones are not permitted.

 Can I Fly my Drone in Reykjavík and Other Towns?